friendica/friendica-addons/openidconnect/README.md

 7. Finds existing user, auto-links an unlinked matching account, or creates a new one
 8. Authenticates user in Friendica
 9. Friendica local 2FA is only bypassed when the local account does not have 2FA enabled

+## Transparent Browser SSO

+The addon can optionally turn the Friendica login page into a transparent OIDC entry point for ordinary browser traffic.

+Behavior:

+- only ordinary browser `GET` requests on the login page are auto-redirected
+- requests that already carry a Bearer token are excluded
+- when `transparent_sso_prompt_none` is enabled, the addon asks the provider for silent auth with `prompt=none`
+- if the provider reports `login_required`, `interaction_required`, `consent_required`, or `account_selection_required`, the addon falls back to `login?openidconnect_no_auto=1` to avoid redirect loops and still shows the manual OIDC button

+This keeps browser sign-in low-friction without hijacking API and mobile token requests that should remain protocol-native.

 ## Account Linking